-Let's make it personal.
-Are you a loving person according to God's description of love?
+Application: Are you a loving person according to God's definition?
 We have more to see in Paul's picture of love, but we've seen enough to stop and take inventory.
 Love is long-suffering and kind.
 Love doesn't envy, promote itself, or live a life that revolves around pleasing me.
-Does that describe you?
+May the Lord help us to follow in our Savior's steps.